 We recommend you communicate with the Danish authorities that this is what is now available to British nationals, as communicated to the Danish MFA.

 In order to apply for the search you should telephone: +44 (0)300 123 1837 (8am to 8pm Monday to Friday), where you should ask for a search to be made and quote the reference number “SEARCH 123”.

-For Scotland you should find details here
+For Scotland you can find details here.